watsona4/scipy2016/SciPy2016TripReport.md

 > to change how you work.
 We hope to make the experience of
 > collaborating on notebooks less painful and more fun.

-- notebooks contain prose, input, and many types of output
-- under the hood, notebooks are just JSON files
-- this stores all information necessary to reconstruct the document
-- humans should be looking at rendered notebooks, not the JSON
-- images are stored as base-64 blobs
-- diffs are readable, but can be unwieldy
-- this is very hard to use with git
-- GitHub now has notebook rendering!, but not for diffs
-- difftools view test files as simply lines and have no understanding of the file's ontent
-- can currently use nbconvert to convert to md, which is better, but it discards all output
-- also many other ways to currenlt diff (ipymd, notedown, jsondiffpatch)
-- talked about algorihms (Longest Common Subsequence) to compute smallest meaningful differences
-- lots of heuristics involved in computing simlarities between text, not simply differences in lines or differences between lines
-- NoteBook DIff and MErge
-- diffs and mweges notebooks, including command line diffs and html rendering of diffs
-- git integration is a primary focus of work
+Jupyter notebooks contain prose, input, and many types of output, but under the hood, notebooks are just JSON files.
+These JSON files store all information necessary to reconstruct the document.
+Humans should be looking at the rendered notebooks, not the JSON files.
+Differences between two notebooks are readable, but can be unwieldy and are very difficult to do with version control systems.
+GitHub now has notebook rendering, but not for diffs.

+Differencing tools view text files as simply lines and have no understanding of the file's content.
+Right now, there are several ways to attempt to solve this problem: nbconvert can be used to convert the notebook to Markdown, but it discards all output, which may be of interest.
+There are several tools available to help with this (e.g., ipymd, notedown, and jsondiffpatch), but they all have drawbacks.

+The speaker presented a set of tools he calls nbdime (*N*ote*B*ook *DI*ff and *ME*rge).
+These tools can difference and merge notebooks, and include tools for use on the command line and rendering HTML.
+Integration with Git was a primary requirement for the design of the nbdime toolset.
+The tool set consists of:

-- `nbdiff` for terminal, `nbdiff-web` for html, and `git-nbdiffdriver` for git command line (consistent with git standards to difftools)
+- `nbdiff` for the terminal,
+- `nbdiff-web` for HTML output, and
-- demoed each tool
-- Merging is not yet complete
-- `nbmergedriver` will let git automerge conflicts in notebooks (not json if treated as text!), but webapp for interactive merge is yet t ocome
-- will eventually splt output into a different file for gitignore-ability
-- once html view is good, will talk to GitHub
+- `git-nbdiffdriver` for Git on the command line.

+The speaker demonstrated each tool for the audience by differencing several types of simple and complex notebooks.
+The merging capability is not yet complete; the `nbmergedriver` tool will let Git auto-merge conflicts in notebooks, but tools for interactive merging are yet to come.
+The tools are currently available, but the HTML output still needs some interface design work.
+Once the HTML interface is complete, the Jupyter team will work with GitHub to integrate nbdime into GitHub.

 ### Lightning Talks (YouTube)